Free Art and Technology Lab: History

 The F.A.T.
 Lab was founded in 2007 by Evan Roth and James Powderly also known for their work with the Graffiti Research Lab.
 Their logo features a recolored NBC peacock, the use of which they were apparently never challenged on.
-A large part of its membership consisted of research fellows, artist in resident or otherwise affiliated with the New York-based Eyebeam Art and Technology Center in 2005–2008.
+A large part of its membership consisted of research fellows, artist in resident or otherwise affiliated with the New York-based Eyebeam Art and Technology Center in 2005 to 2008.
 Most F.A.T.
 Lab members were based in North America as well as Central Europe and Asia.
 The F.A.T.
 Lab was fully international and Internet based.
-Due to the use of the Austrian Country code top-level domain '.at' many people imply the origin of F.A.T. in Austria which is not the case.
+Due to the use of the Austrian country code top-level domain '.at' many people imply the origin of F.A.T. in Austria which is not the case.
 Connected through the Internet, its members cooperated on mostly digital and web-based art projects which are published on the F.A.T. website.
 Often its members published their own artistic works under the F.A.T. label.

 F.A.T.
 Lab was nominated for the Transmediale Award 2010 at the media art festival Transmediale in Berlin.

 On August 1, 2015, the F.A.T.
 Lab announced that it would be shutting down operations, with the F.A.T. website remaining online as an archive of its projects.
 The announcement stemmed from a consensus among its community that the war against the increased surveillance and commercialization of technology and the internet had been lost, a position articulated by Peter Sunde of Piratbyrån and The Pirate Bay at Transmediale.
 In a presentation entitled "We Lost" at F.A.T.
 GOLD at Gray Area Foundation for the Arts in San Francisco, members Magnus Eriksson and Evan Roth referenced both events, stating:It would be unwise to predict ten years into the future again.
 But one thing is clear, tactics of the last 5 years whether legal, political, activist or artistic have resulted in little progress and have not kept up with the latest control measures.
 There's no use banging our heads against the wall anymore.
 Either your head will explode or they will simply open the door and let you in.
 Either way, no house will come crumbling down.
 It was as true in 2005 as when Peter says it in 2015.
 Let's face it, we lost, we all lost.